Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Introduction

+We introduce the \adan{} model in~\secref{sec:model}, and in~\secref{sec:experiments} evaluate \adan{} using English as the \source{} with two \target{} choices: Chinese and Arabic. \adan{} is first compared to two baseline systems: i) one trained only on labeled \source{} data, relying on BWEs for cross-lingual generalization; and ii) a domain adaptation method~\cite{ICML2012Chen_416} that views the two languages simply as two distinct domains.
+We then validate \adan{} against two state-of-the-art CLSC methods: iii) an approach that employs a powerful MT system, and iv) the cross-lingual ``distillation'' approach of \newcite{P17-1130} that makes direct use of a parallel corpus (see \secref{sec:adanexp}).
+In all cases, we find that \adan{} achieves statistically significantly better results.

-We evaluate ADAN using English as \source{} with both Chinese and Arabic as \target{}, and find that ADAN substantially outperforms i) \emph{train-on-source} cross-lingual approaches trained using labeled \source{} data; ii) closely related domain adaptation methods, and iii) approaches that employ powerful MT systems.
-We further investigate the semi-supervised setting, where a small amount of \target{} annotated data exists, and show that \texttt{ADAN} still beats all the baseline systems given the same amount of \target{} supervision.
-Finally, we provide analysis and visualization of \texttt{ADAN}, shedding light on how it manages to achieve its strong cross-lingual performance.
-Last but not least, we study a key component in \texttt{ADAN}, the Bilingual Word Embeddings, and demonstrate that \texttt{ADAN}'s performance is robust with respect to the choice of BWEs.
-Even with random initialized embeddings, \adan{} outperforms some of the BWE baselines (Sec.~\ref{sec:wordembexp}).
+We further investigate the semi-supervised setting, where a small amount of annotated \target{} data exists, and show that \texttt{ADAN} continues to outperform the alternatives given the same amount of \target{} supervision (\secref{sec:semi-sup}).
+We provide an analysis and visualization of \texttt{ADAN} (\secref{sec:visualization}), shedding light on how our approach manages to achieve its strong cross-lingual performance.
+Additionally, we study the bilingual resource that \adan{} depends on, the Bilingual Word Embeddings, and demonstrate that \texttt{ADAN}'s performance is robust with respect to the choice of BWEs.
+Furthermore, even without the pre-trained BWEs (i.e. using random initialized embeddings), \adan{} outperforms all but the state-of-the-art MT-based and distillation systems (\secref{sec:wordembexp}).
+This makes \adan{} the first CLSC model that outperforms BWE-based baseline systems without relying on \emph{any} bilingual resources.